damianxd/homebridge-vera/README.md

 Debug
 ===
-Special thanks to Albeebe for all his work and his original idea to get Vera to work with HAP and [Alex Skalozub](https://twitter.com/pieceofsummer) who reverse engineered the server side HAP.
+Special thanks to Albeebe for all his work and his original idea to get Vera to work with HAP, [Alex Skalozub](https://twitter.com/pieceofsummer) who reverse engineered the server side HAP and the biggest of thanks to [Khaos Tian](http://tz.is) who made the awesome HAP-NodeJS implementation.

 Known issues
 ===